Hip-hop camp will have kids jumping

 Kids wanting to learn a few hip-hop moves should plan to be at Cam-plex next week.

-The Fly Dance Co. will present its Gentlemen of Hip-Hop Summer Camp from 9 a.m. to 4 p.m. daily July 19-24 at the Cam-plex Heritage Center.
+The Fly Dance Co. will present its Gentlemen of Hip-Hop Summer Camp from 9 a.m. to 4 p.m. daily this week through Saturday at the Cam-plex Heritage Center.

 Please log in, or sign up for a new account to continue reading.